M Ravi: Early career (1996–2006)

-Cause lawyering (2006-2021)
+Cause lawyering (2006–2021)

-In 2008, he represented opposition party politician Chee Soon Juan and his sister in a defamation lawsuit waged by prime minister Lee Hsien Loong and his father, former prime minister Lee Kuan Yew.
-Reuters and the New York Times, in their reporting of the suit, noted that the waging of lawsuits by Singaporean political leaders have been criticised by some as attempts to "cripple opposition politicians".
-Ravi would later defend other opposition-party politicians in legal challenges, including Roy Ngerng, when sued by Prime Minister Lee Hsien Loong for defamation; Daniel de Costa, who was charged with criminal defamation for op-eds written on members of the Singapore cabinet; and John Tan, who applied for a declaration that his contempt of court conviction did not disqualify him from standing for elections.
+In 2008, Ravi represented opposition politician Chee Soon Juan and his sister Chee Siok Chin in a defamation lawsuit against them by Lee Hsien Loong, the Prime Minister of Singapore, and Lee's father, former Prime Minister Lee Kuan Yew.
+Reuters and The New York Times noted that the waging of lawsuits by Singaporean political leaders have been criticised as attempts to "cripple opposition politicians".
+Ravi later defended other opposition politicians and dissidents in lawsuits against them by politicians from the ruling party.
+These included Roy Ngerng, who was sued by Prime Minister Lee Hsien Loong for defamation; Daniel de Costa, who was charged with criminal defamation for op-eds written on members of the Cabinet of Singapore; and John Tan, who applied for a declaration that his contempt of court conviction did not disqualify him from standing for elections.

-In 2011, Ravi launched a constitutional challenge in the High Court of Singapore after his client, Tan Eng Hong, was arrested and charged under section 377A of the penal code, which criminalises gay sex.
-Tan was charged under s 377A in 2010, despite the Singapore government stating in parliament that they would no longer prosecute citizens under the act.
-After years of proceedings, the Court of Appeal ruled that 377A was not unconstitutional as it stood.
-The leading case was nonetheless described by The Guardian as a "milestone in the struggle against Section 377A".
-In the same year, he represented Alan Shadrake in the leading Singaporean constitutional law case, Shadrake v Attorney-General.
-Shadrake, a British author who wrote a book on Singapore, was charged and convicted in Singapore for scandalising the jury.
-Another of Ravi's leading constitutional law cases was that of Vellama d/o Marie Muthu v Attorney-General, which took place after a cleaner sued the Singapore government for not having an election after a member of parliament was expelled from his seat.
+In 2011, Ravi launched a constitutional challenge in the High Court after his client, Tan Eng Hong, was arrested and charged under Section 377A of the Penal Code, which criminalises gay sex.
+Tan was charged under Section 377A in 2010, despite the Singapore government stating in parliament that they would no longer prosecute citizens under the law.
+After years of proceedings, the Court of Appeal ruled that Section 377A was not unconstitutional.
+The case was described by The Guardian as a "milestone in the struggle against Section 377A".
+In the same year, Ravi represented British writer Alan Shadrake in Shadrake v Attorney-General after Shadrake was charged with and convicted of scandalising the Singapore judicial system.
+Another of constitutional law case Ravi took up was Vellama d/o Marie Muthu v Attorney-General, which involved Vellama d/o Marie Muthu, a cleaner, bringing a lawsuit against the Singapore government for not holding a by-election after opposition member of parliament Yaw Shin Leong was expelled from the Workers' Party and consequently lost his parliamentary seat.